Large deviations for stochastic fluid networks with Weibullian tails: A two-node example

 From convex optimization theory, see Corollary~32.3.2 in \cite{rockafellar1970convex}, the minimum of the concave objective function $c_1x_1^\alpha+c_2 x_2^\alpha$ subject to the constraints (\ref{polyhedralset}) is achieved over the extreme points of (\ref{polyhedralset}).
-In our particular situation, this implies that an optimal solution should correspond to one of the following 3 cases: (i) $x_1=0$, (ii) $x_2=0$, (iii) $x_1= (r_1-\mu_1) T$.
-In case $(iii)$ we would have $x_2=y-(r_1+\mu_2-r_2)T$, which is only feasible if $y\geq (r_1+\mu_2-r_2)T$.
+In our particular situation, this implies that an optimal solution should correspond to one of the following 3 cases: (i) $x_1=0$, (ii) $x_2=0$, (iii) $x_1= (r_1-\gamma_1) T$.
+In case $(iii)$ we would have $x_2=y-(r_1+\gamma_2-r_2)T$, which is only feasible if $y\geq (r_1+\gamma_2-r_2)T$.
+Note also that if $y = (r_1+\gamma_2-r_2)T$, then (ii) is the case.